ProjectTAM/100H-K8s/docs/chapter04.md

 * Verifying Kubernetes components...
   - Using image gcr.io/k8s-minikube/storage-provisioner:v5
 * Enabled addons: storage-provisioner, default-storageclass
+* kubectl not found.
+If you need it, try: 'minikube kubectl -- get pods -A'
 * Done! kubectl is now configured to use "minikube" cluster and "default" namespace by default
 ```